Part I: From scenic to semantic

 2025

 For decades, digital design was scenic, focused on a visual landscape of interfaces.
 We crafted beautiful buttons, perfected navigation hierarchies, and guided users through carefully choreographed journeys from screen to screen.
-The interface was the destination: load the right view, click the right control, follow a designed path.
+The interface was the destination: load the right view, click the right control, follow the designed path.

 But intent is semantic.
 It’s driven by meaning, purpose, and the unspoken why behind each action.
 As AI reshapes our relationship with technology, we’re shifting from scenic design (set paths and structured journeys) to semantic design (what systems understand).